We conclude this introductory chapter on Basic R concepts and commands with some pointers to related resources.

 1.9.1 Help on R

-To see the documentation of any R command named
+To see the documentation of a particular R function named

 ?sumprovides a precise definition and some examples of the function

 sum(introduced above).
-Although some parts of the documentation may be difficult or confusing at first, it’s typically helpful to examine the definition, run the provided examples, and try to understand what they do and show.
+Although some parts of the documentation may be difficult or confusing at first, it is typically helpful to examine the arguments, run the provided examples, and try to understand what they do and show.

-A more extensive and invaluable source of help are the command documentations and vignettes that come with packages (and are accessible via the Help or Packages panels of RStudio).
+A more focused and typically extensive source of help are the vignettes that come with particular packages (and are accessible via the Help or Packages panels of RStudio).
 A vignette typically explains the backgrounds and reasons for one or more functions and shows how it can be used to solve some task.